Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Introduction

 \section{Introduction}

-Evolutionary Algorithms (EAs) are bio-inspired randomized optimization techniques and have been shown to be very successful when applied to combinatorial optimization problems.
-Furthermore, evolutionary algorithms and other bio-inspired computing have been widely applied to various stochastic problems such as stochastic job shop scheduling problem \cite{HORNG20123603}, stochastic chemical batch scheduling \cite{TILL2007630}, and other dynamic and stochastic problems \cite{6148271,RAKSHIT201718}.
-Evolutionary algorithms have the ability to often compute good feasible solutions within a reasonable amount of time, and can easily be applied to stochastic problems.
-In this paper, we develop evolutionary algorithms for the chance-constrained knapsack problem where the weights of the knapsack are stochastic.
+Evolutionary algorithms have demonstrated their success in the context of combinatorial optimisation problems.
+Moreover, evolutionary algorithms have been used for various stochastic problems such as the stochastic job shop problem \cite{HORNG}, the stochastic chemical batch scheduling problem \cite{TILL}, and other dynamic and stochastic problems \cite {Nguyen,Rakshit}.
+Evolutionary algorithms can obtain good-quality solutions in most cases within a reasonable amount of time in most cases, and can easily apply them to the solution of stochastic problems.
+However, the mathematical model of the chance-constrained optimisation problem is so complex that it has received little attention in the evolutionary computation literature.
+In this paper, we develop evolutionary algorithms for the chance-constrained knapsack problem (CCKP), which is a stochastic version of the traditional knapsack problem.

-The (deterministic) knapsack problem \cite{kellerer2005knapsack} is one of the best-known NP-hard combinatorial optimization problems.
-Given a set of $n$ items where each item has a non-negative weight and profit, the goal is to find a selecting of items of maximal profit under the condition that the weight does not exceed a given weight capacity bound $B$.
-Different variants of the knapsack problem have been examined in the stochastic setting.
-In the stochastic knapsack problem, placing each item in the knapsack consumes a random amount of the weight capacity and provides a deterministic profit.
-It has been shown in \cite{doi:10.1287/moor.1080.0330} that the stochastic knapsack problem is PSPACE-hard.
-Due to the difficulty of the stochastic knapsack problem, some research focuses on the approximation results \cite{doi:10.1137/1.9781611973082.127,doi:10.1287/moor.1080.0330,pmlr-v54-pike-burke17a}.